Criticism of Starbucks: Shark fin

 Environmental protestors in Hong Kong in June 2018 extended their campaign against Maxim's Caterers to also target Starbucks.
-This is due to Starbucks awarding regional licences to Maxims in Hong Kong, Macau, Singapore and Vietnam.
+This is due to Starbucks awarding regional licenses to Maxims in Hong Kong, Macau, Singapore and Vietnam.
 On June 15, 2018, protestors targeted Maxim's headquarters in a demonstration that also highlighted Maxim's being a regional licensee for Starbucks.

 Overpricing

 In October 2013, China Central Television accused Chinese Starbucks of over-pricing.
 The report compared the price of a tall (12 fl. oz., 354 mL) latte in Beijing, Chicago, London, and Mumbai.
 It was found that Beijing stores charged the most while Mumbai stores charged the least.
 It was also found that a tall latte cost 4 Chinese yuan (approx. USD $0.67) to make, but it sold at 27 yuan (approx. USD $4.50).

 Underfilled lattes

 In April 2016, a class-action lawsuit was pressed against Starbucks after multiple reported incidents of the company purposely underfilling their latte beverages to reduce milk costs.
 After two years of legal proceedings, the lawsuit was dismissed.